poult-lab/daily-word/english_words_ learning.md

 [n] This course is useful for students who are in transition (= in the process of changing) from one training programme to another.

 "the process or a period of changing from one state or condition to another"

+#### 05/05.04

+01.oblique /əˈbliːk/

+[adj] an oblique reference/approach/comment.

+"not expressed or done in a direct way"

+02.dysfunction /dɪsˈfʌŋkʃn/

+[n] ...kidney and liver dysfunction.

+"If someone has a physical **dysfunction**, part of their body is not working properly."

+03.hard-earned /ˌhɑːrd ˈɜːrnd/

+[adj] The more competitive Samsung can make its Exynos APs compared to Qualcomm's Snapdragon chips, the more likely it is that Samsung could power the entire flagship line with its own Exynos silicon which could save the company, and possibly even consumers, some hard-earned cash.

+"that you get only after a lot of work and effort"

+04.keep your shirt on

+[vp] Keep your shirt on, Bob, they'll be here in time for the wedding.

+"**Stay calm, be patient; not give way to temper or excitement**."

+#### 05/07.01

+01.delimiter / dɪˈlɪmɪtər /

+[n] "A delimiter is a sequence of one or more characters used to specify the boundary between separate, independent regions in plain text or other data streams."

+#### 05/08.03

+01.multitude /ˈmʌltɪtuːd/

+[n] How to load data to Colab from a multitude of data sources.

+"an extremely large number of things or people"

+02.idle [ˈaɪdl]

+[adj] an idle student."not working hard" -lazy-

+[adj] {of machines, factories, etc.}

+This means that the runtime will disconnect if it has remained idle for 90 minutes, or if it has been in use for 12 hours.

+"not in use"

+03.caveat /ˈkæviæt/

+[n] One important caveat to remember while using Colab is that the files you upload to it won’t be available forever.

+"a warning that particular things need to be considered before sth can be done"

+#### 05/14.05

+01.carcinogen /kɑːrˈsɪnədʒən/

+[n] The agreement comes in response to dozens of recent reports indicating that the two Chinese companies were selling unsafe goods to local consumers, including children's products containing carcinogens or dangerous items that could cause injury or death.

+"a substance that can cause cancer"

+02.tariff /ˈtærɪf/

+[n] America wants to eliminate tariffs on items such as electronics.

+"a tax that is paid on goods coming into or going out of a country"

+03.slap /slæp/

+[v] She slapped his face hard.

+"to hit sb/sth with the flat part of your hand"

+[v] slap tariff.

+"If journalists say that the authorities **slap** something such as a tax or a ban **on** something, they think it is unreasonable or put on without careful thought."

+04.forthcoming

+[adj] Korean steel and related stocks surged on Tuesday in anticipation of the forthcoming benefits from The U.S. government’s anticipated tariff hikes on Chinese products.

+"going to happen, be published, etc. very soon"

+05.steelworker /ˈstiːlwɜːrkər/

+[n] "a person who works in a place where steel is made"

+#### 05/15.03

+01.beacon /ˈbiːkən/

+[n] *A beacon of hope to countless* transplant *patients* worldwide.

+"a light that is placed somewhere to guide vehicles and warn them of danger"

+02.esoteric /ˌesəˈterɪk/

+[adj] ...esoteric knowledge. "likely to be understood or enjoyed by only a few people with a special knowledge or interest"

+03.boilerplate /ˈbɔɪlərpleɪt/

+[n] Boilerplate text, or simply boilerplate, is **any written text (copy) that can be reused in new contexts or applications without significant changes to the original**.  "a standard form of words that can be used as a model for writing parts of a business document, legal agreement, etc."

+04.devise /dɪˈvaɪz/

+[v] A new system has been devised to control traffic in the city.

+"to invent sth new or a new way of doing sth"

+> "Devise" suggests logical thinking; to devise a machine, to devise a plan, to devise a clever new way to organize all the tools in your basement.
+"Design" suggests appearance, and making a drawing.
+He is a fashion designer.
+She designs websites.

+05.partition /pɑːrˈtɪʃn/

+[v] to partition a country./The room is partitioned into three sections.

+"to divide sth into parts"

+[n] a glass partition.

+"a wall or screen that separates one part of a room from another"

+06.carcinoma /ˌkɑːrsɪˈnoʊmə/

+[n] "a cancer that affects the top layer of the skin or the lining of the organs inside the stomach"

+> What's the difference between cancer and carcinoma? **Carcinoma is a type of cancer that forms in epithelial tissue**.
+Other types of cancer form elsewhere, such as in connective tissue (sarcoma), bone marrow (leukemia), etc. Most cancer diagnoses are carcinoma.

+07.pluck out